MON-FRI: 9:00 AM – 6:00 PM

 Practical Example

-In a living room with a large sectional, placing two wall lights at either end of the seating area can immediately make the layout feel more structured and intentional.
+In a living room with a large sectional, placing two wall lights at either end of the seating area immediately makes the layout feel more structured.
+It also reduces the need for floor lamps, which can clutter walkways.

 3. Hallways: Create a Visual Rhythm